Should you rush your dog to the vet at the slightest sign of not feeling well? What if their stomach is swollen and hard?

 Gretel was actually lucky

-Moldy bread could have made Gretel way more sick than she was.
+Moldy bread could have made Gretel way sicker than she was.
 Well, not the bread but the toxins that the fungus produces–mycotoxins.
 That is just as much not funny as bloat.

 Symptoms of poisoning by moldy foods range from moderate to severe and include: